emiliaajax/ai-generated-code/docs/test-specification.md

 - Go to `./app/src/main/java/Copilot/MergeSort/T50/`
 - Open the file `MergeSort.java` located in the current folder
 - Go to line 9 and observe if more than 3 parameters is used.
-- Go to line 18 and observe if more than 3 parameters is used and count if method length is above 20 (ignore blank lines).
+- Go to line 18 and observe if more than 3 parameters is used and count if method length is above 20 (ignore blank lines and comments).

 ###### **Output**
 - The method on line 9 should use more than 3 parameters.